 This version of the Check In, our wrap of recently opened Fifty Grande-approved hotels, originally appeared in the Underrated issue (#2) .
-It is in stores January 4 and available for purchase here.
+It is available for purchase here.

 In 2020, the hotel industry underwent a forced evolution.
 Some ditched check-in and check-out times.
 A handful set a minimum number of nights you must stay.
 Others shuttered when occupancy sunk to near zero.
 But the U.S. welcomed more hotels during this calendar year than any other country.
 (Skift reports that 55,000 new rooms opened from the beginning of March through the end of September.
 China came second but trailed by over 20,000 rooms.)
 Although we all may be curtailing our road trips and cross-country flights, destinations aplenty still await us.
 Here, we’ve rounded up six significant openings in the year.